⟵ Back to Articles

 Commentary

-Guru Gobind Singh Sahib, the Sovereign, emphatically declares that anyone created or formed by the 1 cannot be confused with the 1 and must not be accepted as the 1-Creator.
-To my Sovereign, no one else can be termed as the Creator except the 1.
+Guru Gobind Singh Sahib, The Sovereign, emphatically declares that anyone created or formed by the 1 cannot be confused with the 1 and must not be accepted as the 1-Creator.
+To my Sovereign, no one else can be termed the Creator except the 1.
 To my Sovereign, only the 1 is Paramesvar, the Supreme Ruler.
 Only that 1 has been present before the universe was created.
 Only that 1 is beyond the cycle of birth and death.
 Only that 1 is almighty who cannot be defeated by anyone.
-Only that 1 is not perishable who will remain eternally.
+Only that 1 is not perishable, who will remain eternally.
 And only that 1 can be termed as the Supreme Ruler!

 My Sovereign explains to me that the 1 whose perfect capability and capacity is operating between creating and destroying is not visible to my senses; how can that 1 be shown and described?
 I must accept my Sovereign's explanation.
 I must develop my senses to envision and perceive that 1.
 My Sovereign further explains that the All-Death is an attribute of the 1, and everyone as the target of the 1 is inevitable.
-All of us mortals’ death is marked by the 1.
+For all of us mortals, death is marked by the 1.
 The 1 as the All-Death strikes, and there is no way anyone can escape that eventual strike; death to all is certain on this earth.
-How can I accept any incarnate or character as creator or supreme ruler who eventually dies?
+How can I accept any incarnate or character as the creator or supreme ruler who eventually dies?
 I can not.
 I will not.

 Note: We are very finite; our understanding is finite too.
 We aspire to deepen our relationship with the Guru.
 In this translation and commentary, we focused more on meaning, context, and message and less on literalism and poetics.
 We aspire to learn and live the message to end our separation from the 1.